ganeti/ganeti/man/hail.rst

   passed by the MonDs with the ``--mond`` and the ``--mond-data`` option.

+\--ignore-soft-errors
+  If given, all checks for soft errors will be ommitted when searching for possible allocations.
+In this way a useful decission can be made even in overloaded clusters.

 \--simulate *description*
   Backend specification: similar to the **-t** option, this allows overriding the cluster data with a simulated cluster.
 For details